nogibjj/nm132-cli-demo/README.md

 ## Setup

-1. Configure an EC2 instance according to the [Hello, Candle on AWS! tutorial](https://nogibjj.github.io/candle-cookbook/aws/hello-aws.html)
+1. Configure an [EC2 instance](https://aws.amazon.com/ec2/instance-types/) depending on your model target and memory requirements.
+For a GPU Deep Learning enabled instance follow the [Hello, Candle on AWS! tutorial](https://nogibjj.github.io/candle-cookbook/aws/hello-aws.html)

 2. Create an AWS IAM User Policy "Candle-Cli" with `AmazonS3FullAccess` and `AmazonEC2FullAccess` permissions